turingschool/backend-curriculum-site/module1/lessons/intermediate_enumerables.md

 * max, max_by, min, min_by, sort_by

 ## Warm Up
-* What enumerables have used so far?
+* What enumerables have you used so far?

 ### Hook